Encyclopedia entry

 Continuation and discontinuation criteria

 NICE TA1026 specifies that NHS continuation of tirzepatide requires 5 percent weight loss from baseline by month 6 (the "stopping rule").
-Patients not meeting that threshold are discontinued.
+Patients not meeting that threshold should have continuation reviewed against the clinical benefits and risks (per NICE TA1026).
 This rule does not apply to private prescribing; private patients and prescribers set their own continuation criteria.

 Why TA1026 is structured around weight management rather than diabetes